-The Home Office is the lead government department for immigration and passports, drugs policy, crime, counter-terrorism and police.
+The Home Office is the lead government department for immigration and passports, drugs policy, crime, fire, counter-terrorism and police.

 We are responsible for: